Travel to Ireland: Helpful Information for Your Next Adventure

 Before booking your flights, it’s essential to consider which airport is most convenient for you.
 This will make the journey to your first accommodation much easier and cheaper.

 Travel to Ireland by Ferry or Boat

-Irish Ferries, Stenaline, A Ferries, P&O Ferries and Direct Ferries all operate regular sailings to Ireland.
-Ferries go from several British ports like Holyhead, Fishguard, Fleetwood, Stranraer and from Le Harve and Cherbourg in France to Dublin Port, Dun Laoghaire, Rosslare and Cork.
+If you prefer to travel to Ireland by ferry or boat, there are several companies to choose from, including Irish Ferries, Stenaline, A Ferries, P&O Ferries, and Direct Ferries.
+Ferries depart from several British ports, such as Holyhead, Fishguard, Fleetwood, Stranraer, and Le Havre and Cherbourg in France to Dublin Port, Dun Laoghaire, Rosslare, and Cork.

-If you want to bring your own car you will need your motor registration book, a Green Card or insurance certificate and a driving license.
-Note that your car must not be driven by an Irish resident except by a garage hand.
+If you plan on bringing your own car, you’ll need your motor registration book, a Green Card or insurance certificate, and a driving license.
+It’s important to note that an Irish resident must not drive your car except by a garage hand.

-To enter the Republic or Northern Ireland, you need a valid passport.
-While e-passports are commonly used now, they are not a necessity to enter Ireland.
-UK citizens do not require a passport to enter Ireland, but carriers by air or sea require some form of identification with a photograph (usually either a passport or driving license with photo).
+Passports To enter the Republic or Northern Ireland, you need a valid passport.
+Although e-passports are now commonly used, they are not a necessity to enter Ireland.
+UK citizens don’t require a passport to enter Ireland, but carriers by air or sea will need some form of identification with a photograph (usually a passport or driving license with a photo).

-EU citizens are required to have a passport or national identity card; while citizens of all other countries must have a valid passport.
-ALWAYS check what form of ID is required with your individual airline, ferry company or travel agent before traveling.
+EU citizens must have a passport or national identity card, while citizens of other countries must have a valid passport.
+It’s essential to check what form of ID is required with your airline, ferry company, or travel agent before traveling.

 Visas Citizens of the EEA member states and many other countries, including the USA, Australia, Canada, and New Zealand, do not require visas to enter the Republic or Northern Ireland.
 However, citizens of all other countries should contact their local Irish Embassy or Consulate before traveling to Ireland.